chloebarber/aardplugins/README.md

 - Drink from your drink container when you get hungry/thirsty.
 - Portal alias to get portal from bag, equip, enter, equip previous held item, put portal back in bag.
 - Automatically add acquired keys to keyring.
-- Open and walk through doors after you bump into them - attempt to knock locked doors.
 - Integrate InquisitorDB data to smart target weaknesses and change behavior based on mob class.
 - Support custom rotations.
 - Tracks debuffs received or inflicted.